a-h/go-sql-driver-rds-credentials/README.md

-# Example of database credential rotation
+# go-sql-driver-rds-credentials

-# Problem
+Use AWS Secrets Manager with Go for automated database credential rotation without downtime.

 Changing database credentials while applications are running isn't possible when using `db.Open` because the DSN (connection string) is set as a parameter, and there's no way to change it.